LinkedIn

 Flagship Projects

-Bavaria is rigorously investing in state-of-the-art research and career prospects with regards to innovative future technologies.
+Bavaria is committed to concerted investment in state-of-the-art research and career opportunities in connection with innovative future technologies.

 The Leibniz Supercomputing Centre

-The Leibniz Supercomputing Centre (LRZ) is a world-class supercomputing center enabling academics and researchers to perform the most complex calculations with one of the world’s most powerful supercomputers.
+The Leibniz Supercomputing Centre (LRZ) is a world-class supercomputing centre that enables academics and researchers to perform ultra-complex calculations with one of the world’s most powerful supercomputers.

-The recent decision of the European High-Performance joint Undertaking (EuroHPC JU) to integrate quantum processors into a classical supercomputer at the Leibniz Supercomputing Centre illustrates Bavaria’s impressive top position in this emerging field.
+The recent decision taken by the European High-Performance joint Undertaking (EuroHPC JU) to integrate quantum processors into a classical supercomputer at the Leibniz Supercomputing Centre illustrates Bavaria’s impressive leading position in this emerging field.

 Leibniz Rechenzentrum